Take a moment to explore the benefits of doctor direct’s practice. You can decide if this is the right choice for you & your family.

 Yes.
-We recommend that you do have insurance to comply with Federal Law.
+We recommend that you do have insurance to cover those big, unexpected expenses.

-doctor direct is not an insurance plan, nor does it replace insurance.
+doctor direct is not an insurance plan, nor does it replace it.

 Ideally, we encourage our patients to carry a high deductible, major medical plan or a plan with a health savings account.

-Another option many of our patients use is a Share Plan, like Medi-Share or Liberty HealthShare.
+Another option many of our patients use is a Share Plan, like Medi-Share or Sedera HealthShare.

 Having a high deductible or a share plan ensures financial help should hospitalization or referral to a specialist be necessary.